 responsible for locating attendants, back-up attendants and other direct service providers since there is no home and community support services agency (HCSSA) provider to fall back on to provide services.
 The member or LAR may contract with an HCSSA that agrees to provide back-up services, but the HCSSA is not required to contract with the member or LAR;

-the employer in the CDS option, and therefore assumes all liability related to employment.
-The member or LAR retains control over hiring, managing, and firing employees.
-The persons providing services are not the employees of the FMSA, the managed care organization (MCO), any state or federal agency, or other contracted provider agency.
-The member or LAR is solely responsible and liable for any negligent acts or omissions as the employer or by the employee, other employees, service providers, or the designated representative (DR);
+the CDS employer in the CDS option, and therefore assumes all liability related to employment.
+The member or LAR retains control over recruiting, hiring, training, managing and terminating employees.
+The persons providing services are not the employees of the financial management services agency (FMSA), the managed care organization (MCO), any state or federal agency, or other contracted provider agency.
+As the CDS employer, the member or LAR is solely responsible and liable for any negligent acts or omissions made by the employee(s), service providers or the designated representative (DR);

 responsible for handling all conflicts with their employees.
-The FMSA and HCSSA are not involved;
+The CDS employer can request support consultation services be added to their service plan and budget to provide training and assistance with this employer responsibility, as necessary;

 not able to decrease or increase the MCO-authorized service hours by adjusting the employee’s hourly wage;

 required to keep certain paperwork to be specified by the FMSA for a required time period.
-The member or LAR must safely store the documentation for five years or longer;
+The CDS employer must safely store the documentation for five years or longer;

 ultimately responsible for payroll taxes owed to the Internal Revenue Service (IRS) and Texas Workforce Commission (TWC), and is liable if the FMSA fails to pay.
 The FMSA assumes full responsibility for payment of payroll taxes owed to the IRS; and

-responsible for meeting all requirements as an employer and can be held liable for failure to meet those requirements.
+responsible for meeting all state and federal requirements as an employer and can be held liable for failure to meet those requirements.

 8214 Member and Financial Management Services Agency Responsibilities